Approved: Council 7 April 1997 (Resolution 97/2/21)

 2.4 In instances where a manager/supervisor is made aware by a third party that unlawful discrimination/sexual harassment/workplace bullying may be occurring in their area of responsibility they should observe and monitor the area and/or seek further advice from the Human Resources Unit.

-It is the responsibility of the Director: Human Resources to
+It is the responsibility of the Executive Director: People, Talent and Culture to

 a) develop and implement strategies to facilitate the elimination and prevention of unlawful discrimination/sexual harassment/workplace bullying, including strategies aimed at raising awareness of these procedures